 This category allows applicants to demonstrate their financial stability based on their business’s most recent full financial year and gross taxable profit.

-Typical documents include the self-assessment tax return, and bank statements reflecting the business transactions for the full tax year.
+Typical documents include the self-assessment tax return, and bank statements reflecting the business transactions for the full tax year, along with associated invoices to demonstrate the revenue.

 Category G: Limited Company Directorship